-The CIAA and its management are committed to the on-going process of improving its Aerodrome Vehicle Operators Procedures and therefore updating the Aerodrome Vehicle Operators Manual when changes are identified.
+The CIAA and its management are committed to the on-going process of improving its Aerodrome Vehicle Operators Procedures and therefore updating the Aerodrome Vehicle Operators Manual when changes are identified or annually during the month of October.
+The latest version of this CKIA Aerodrome Vehicle Operators Manual is maintained by the Chief Safety Management Officer and the list of recipients in the following tables will be notified by e-mail when amendments to the manual are issued.